Carey Mulligan: 2020–present: Established actress

 In 2020, Mulligan starred in Emerald Fennell's black comedy thriller film Promising Young Woman, alongside Bo Burnham and Alison Brie.
 She also served as an executive producer on the film, which debuted at the 2020 Sundance Film Festival to great acclaim.
-The website Rotten Tomatoes lists the film's rating as 90%, with a critics consensus reading, "A boldly provocative, timely thriller, Promising Young Woman is an auspicious feature debut for writer-director Emerald Fennell — and a career highlight for Carey Mulligan."
+The website Rotten Tomatoes lists the film's rating as 90%, with a critics consensus reading, "A boldly provocative, timely thriller, Promising Young Woman is an auspicious feature debut for writer-director Emerald Fennell—and a career highlight for Carey Mulligan."
 Due to the COVID-19 pandemic the film's release was delayed to 25 December 2020.
 For her performance, she received her second nomination for the Academy Award for Best Actress and won the Critics' Choice Movie Award for Best Actress, among many other accolades.
 After winning Best Female Lead at the 36th Independent Spirit Awards, Mulligan dedicated her award to the late Helen McCrory.

 In 2021, Mulligan replaced Nicole Kidman in The Dig, a film about the events of the 1939 excavation of Sutton Hoo, co-starring Ralph Fiennes and Lily James.
 It received a limited release in the United Kingdom, followed by a streaming release via Netflix.
 Mulligan's sole release of 2022 was She Said, based on the non-fiction book of the same name.
 She portrayed Megan Twohey, one of the real life New York Times reporters who broke the Harvey Weinstein scandal.
 For her performance, Mulligan received a Golden Globe nomination for Best Supporting Actress.

 Mulligan then starred as Felicia Montealegre in Bradley Cooper's directorial Maestro (2023), a biopic about the relationship between Montealegre and her husband Leonard Bernstein (played by Cooper).
-David Rooney of The Hollywood Reporter particularly applauded Mulligan's "heartbreaking" performance, adding that she "has never been better.
+David Rooney of The Hollywood Reporter particularly applauded Mulligan's "heartbreaking" performance, adding that she "has never been better".
 For her portrayal of Montealegre, she received her third nomination for the Academy Award for Best Actress, among other honours.
 She also played a small part in Fennell's second feature Saltburn, for which she was deemed a "scene-stealer" by Variety.

 Her next release was an adaptation of the science fiction novel Spaceman of Bohemia for Netflix, co-starring Adam Sandler.
 The film had its world premiere at the 74th Berlin International Film Festival, and received mostly mixed reviews.
 Mulligan then starred in The Ballad of Wallis Island, a British comedy based on the short film The One and Only Herb McGwyer Plays Wallis Island.
 The film premiered at the Sundance Film Festival on January 25, 2025.
 It received acclaim from critics.

 She will have a voice role in Laika's stop motion animated feature Wildwood, based on the fantasy novel of the same name.
-Mulligan will also star on the second season of Netflix's anthology series Beef, alongside Oscar Isaac, Cailee Spaeny, Charles Melton.
-In May 2025, she joined Greta Gerwig's The Chronicles of Narnia film adaptation, which is titled Narnia: The Magician's Nephew and based on the series' sixth novel.
+Mulligan also stars in the second season of Netflix's anthology series Beef, alongside Oscar Isaac, Cailee Spaeny, and Charles Melton.
+In May 2025, she joined Greta Gerwig's The Chronicles of Narnia film adaptation, which is titled Narnia: The Magician's Nephew and based on the series' first novel.